The Real Estate Law Review: Russia

 - the acquisition may require obtaining new licences and permits, novation or assignment of contracts; and

-- the acquisition may lead to Russian VAT being payable.
+- the acquisition may lead to Russian value added tax (VAT) being payable.

 The handover of the property is effected by completing a document that formally conveys the property from the seller to the buyer (an act of transfer and acceptance).